Cervelli sparks Braves to 9-5 win over Mets in Atlanta debut

 Rookie slugger Pete Alonso matched a Mets record with his 41st home run, a three-run shot that put New York ahead 5-4 in the fifth after trailing 4-0.
 But third baseman Todd Frazier was unable to snag Cervelli’s hard one-hopper in the sixth, a two-base error that led to Cervelli scoring the tying run on Rafael Ortega’s single.

 After recovering from yet another concussion, Cervelli played his first major league game since May 25.
-He stroked a two-run double into the left field corner on the second pitch he saw for a 2-0 lead in the second.
+The veteran backstop stroked a two-run double on the second pitch he saw for a 2-0 lead in the second.

+“I was playing like a little kid,” Cervelli said.
+“That’s all that matters, man.
+From now on, just enjoy every game, every opportunity, and do what I have to do.”

 He singled his next time up and added an RBI double to deep center in the ninth.

+From his knees, Cervelli also threw out Amed Rosario trying to steal second in a tie game in the seventh.

+“After he got that hit in the second inning I just said, ‘Well, just get a new guy every single day,'” Freeman said, adding that the recent additions are energizing the entire clubhouse.
+“It’s been pretty amazing.”

-The veteran catcher, released Thursday by Pittsburgh, signed with the Braves earlier Saturday to help fill in with Brian McCann on the injured list.
+Cervelli, released Thursday by Pittsburgh, signed with the Braves earlier Saturday to help fill in with Brian McCann on the injured list.

 Josh Tomlin (2-1) tossed two scoreless innings for the win.

 Ortega sparked Atlanta’s two-out rally in the eighth with a single against Brad Brach (4-4) that went off the glove of a leaping Jeff McNeil at second base.
-The speedy Hamilton, another Braves newcomer, followed with a pinch-hit single and scored from third when Davis held the ball after Acuña’s single and then lobbed it back to the infield, drawing boos from the crowd of 38,300.
+The speedy Hamilton followed with a pinch-hit single and scored from third when Davis held the ball after Acuña’s single and then lobbed it back to the infield, drawing boos from the crowd of 38,300.

+“This is definitely fun.
+I keep getting a chance to play and I keep having fun with it,” said Hamilton, who hit a go-ahead single in the 14th inning of Friday night’s victory for his first hit with Atlanta.

 Atlanta starter Max Fried, handed a 4-0 lead and looking for his 15th win, allowed five runs and seven hits in five innings.